 South Tyneside’s Pharmacy Department provides services to patients cared for at South Tyneside District Hospital and those cared for by our Community Services across Gateshead, South Tyneside and Sunderland.

-All medicines are prescribed in accordance with the local formulary, produced jointly with South Tyneside Clinical Commissioning Group (CCG), which includes all medicines which have been recommended in NICE Technology Appraisals.
+All medicines are prescribed in accordance with the local formulary, produced jointly with NHS North East and North Cumbria Integrated Care Board (ICB), which includes all medicines which have been recommended in NICE Technology Appraisals.

 The role of the Inpatient Pharmacy is to ensure the safety of patients who are given medication at Sunderland Royal Hospital.
 Pharmacists monitor treatment to ensure each patient receives the best possible medications for their conditions and ensures that all safety procedures are adhered to.

 The Outpatient Dispensary (run by CHoICE Pharmaceutical Limited) is responsible for providing a dispensing service to all outpatient clinics and to a range of other Trust services.

 When you come into hospital we will need to obtain a clear record of all the medicines you take so that these can be prescribed for you during your stay.
 To help us do this, please bring in all your medicines when you are admitted.